-Try these Crock-Pot choices we handpicked just for you!
+Try these crock pot recipes we handpicked just for you!

-Crock-pots are great to use during cold month holiday parties or gatherings.
+Crock pots are great to use during cold month holiday parties or gatherings.
 Making a large batch of hot apple cider or even hot chocolate will be a crowd-pleaser for sure!
 I have seen some people use the double boiler method with jars even to do non-food projects like body scrubs, body butter, and even to melt crayons and wax!
 How about you?
-Do you have any crock-pot hacks or unconventional uses?
+Do you have any favorite crock pot recipes or hacks or unconventional uses?

 Join the conversation on our Facebook Group to see how other mothers around the world are finding easier ways to cook and prepare food in the most efficient way possible.
 Check us out on Instagram and Pinterest as well for daily content on motherhood to keep you going.
 See you there!

 October 28, 2019

 Many things can damage your hair.
 Maybe you brush your hair when wet, blow-dry your hair, or use a flat iron or curling iron.
 If…

 How to Lose 20 Pounds in a Month Without Exercise

 You may be thinking it is impossible to lose 20 pounds in a month without exercising, but I am here to tell you that it…

 How to Shop Online for FREE!